liamnichols/liamnichols.github.io/_posts/2023-06-12-view-is-appearing.md

 keywords: xcode14, uikit, viewIsAppearing, wwdc2023, uiviewcontroller, xcode15, ios17
 ---

-During WWDC 2023, Apple announced the introduction of a new method on `UIViewController` called [`viewIsAppearing(_:)`](https://developer.apple.com/documentation/uikit/uiviewcontroller/4195485-viewisappearing).
+During WWDC 2023, Apple announced a new method on `UIViewController` called [`viewIsAppearing(_:)`](https://developer.apple.com/documentation/uikit/uiviewcontroller/4195485-viewisappearing).

 If you've ever spent way too much time trying to perfect appearance animations within your apps, this new method may just be the lifecycle callback that you had been looking for since it's called prior to the actual appearance on-screen but after receiving the initial layout and traits.